Conditions The Social Security Administration Recognizes As Disabilities

 Are you unable to work at your job due to a disability?
 How do you know if your medical condition qualifies you for Social Security Disability (SSD) benefits?

 There are many steps that go into the process of applying for and getting SSD benefits from the Social Security Administration (SSA.)
-At the North Carolina law firm of O’Malley Tunstall PLLC, our experienced disability benefit attorneys have decades of experience helping injured and disabled clients get the care they need and deserve.
+At the North Carolina law firm of O’Malley Tunstall, PC, our experienced disability benefit attorneys have decades of experience helping injured and disabled clients get the care they need and deserve.

 Not only do your work history and your inability to continue working help to qualify you for benefits, but your medical condition also matters.

 Common Disabling Conditions According To Social Security Laws

 The SSA uses a list of impairments to help determine if an applicant is disabled.
 These are some of the most common classes of diseases and disorders that Social Security Administration recognizes as disabling conditions: